Prostitution in Bangladesh: 20th century

 After the Partition of Bengal in 1905, several buildings in Dhaka, the capital of East Bengal, including Ishrat Manzil in Shahbagh, were built for entertainment purposes, which included arrangements for Baiji dance.
 Regular mujra performances were held at the Rangmahal of Ahsan Manzil, Ishrat Manzil, and the garden house of Dilkusha.
-Later, Nawab Salimullah selected the Ishrat Manzil building as the venue for the All India Muslim Education Conference on April 14 and 15, 1906.
-On December 30, 1906, the All India Muslim League was founded in this very building.
+Later, Nawab Salimullah selected the Ishrat Manzil building as the venue for the All India Muslim Education Conference on 14 and 15 April 1906.
+On 30 December 1906, the All India Muslim League was founded in this very building.
 Later, it was renovated and turned into the first international hotel in Dhaka.
-Currently, the building is part of Bangabandhu Sheikh Mujib Medical University (BSMMU), which was once known as the Institute of Postgraduate Medicine and Research (commonly known to the public as PG Hospital).
+Currently, the building is part of Bangladesh Medical University, which was once known as the Institute of Postgraduate Medicine and Research (commonly known to the public as PG Hospital).

 Among the Baijis who came to perform mujra in Dhaka, notable ones included Malka Jaan (a multilingual musical genius who composed 106 ghazals), Gauhar Jaan (Malka Jaan's daughter, who started the trend of changing clothes between dance performances and heavily influenced Kolkata fashion), Noorjahan, Siddheshwari, Janki Bai (Chhappan Chhuri), Jaddan Bai (disciple of Malka Jaan and mother of Indian film actress Nargis), Kohinoor, and Indubala.
 Among them, Gauhar Jaan (1873–1929) was the first artist in the Indian subcontinent to record her voice on a gramophone.
 Harimati became popular in the 1930s and 1940s by singing Nazrul Geeti on gramophone records.
 Another Baiji, Devi Bai, acted in Dhaka's first silent film, The Last Kiss (1931).